Anchamber-Studios/hevonen/Readme.md

 Hevonen is build using a service oriented architecture.
 Each service is responsible for a specific part of the applicaiton.
 Communications between service can be asyncronus via a pub/sub mechanism (using Redpanda) or it can call the service directly using a client from the services client module.

+### Frontend to Service Communication

+The frontend communicates with the services via the provided clients.
+For the authentication the forntend generates a jwt, which should contain the following information:
+- email
+- identity ID (IDP identity id, e.g. ory)
+- profile ID
+The services need to verify the jwt for each request.
+A JWT is used to be able to verify the token without addition requests to the IDP.

+### Service to Service Communication

+For the service to service communication are two ways possible
+- client
+- async events
+For the communication via clients. the service can use the provided client from the other service.

 ### Structure of a service
 The service modules should follow the same folder strucutre.